 Dogs should always be on a lead (apologies for bad example set by this photo!) – they can often be excited by skiers and try to chase, which is very dangerous for them.

 Turn left out of the chalet, walk 50metres down the lane and then join the trails.

 Here, you can cross the river bridge and bear right past the Arveyron hotel and under the tunnel to walk into Chamonix (more later on this).

 Or you can follow the river upstream towards Les Bois…

 At the end of the wide flat space “Desert Blanc”, bear left to join the snowshoe track around Les Bois.
 Keep on the more level pedestrian track, rather than heading uphill on the snowshoe route.

 You’ll come back down shortly to the beautiful village of Les Bois.

-Other pathways will lead you over to the lovely Paradis des Praz on the other side of the valley, or the scenic golf course.
+Usually accessed via the back of the golf course car park, pathways will lead you over to the lovely Paradis des Praz on the other side of the valley.

 Head up behind the golf course on signed paths to Chalet Floria.
 It doesn’t open in winter but it’s always a justly popular walk with its steady gradient and beautiful viewpoint.